f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab09.rst

 #.
 In order to see how the other field dissectors becomes useful, enter a display filter of 'ip.addr==10.1.10.31'.

 #.
-Notice that the Source and Destination fields in the results do not contain the ip address of 10.1.10.31 as shown in the image.
-In the lab you won't see the IP 10.1.10.31 in the source or destination fields.
+Notice that some of the Source and Destination fields in the results do not contain the ip address of 10.1.10.31.
+Select one of the packets that does not have 10.1.10.31 as the source or destination like below.

    .. image:: /_static/class4/disect-high.png
       :scale: 50 %